Enter a VIN to unlock the detailed vehicle history report

 2. Get vehicle history report with Bumper

-Bumper enables you to decode any VIN number and learn more about the vehicle in question easily and instantly.
-By collecting numerous information from verified sources like government agencies, insurance companies and car industry partners, the Bumper report gives you a deep insight into the vehicle’s accidents, recalls, market value data, in-depth ownership costs and more.
+Bumper enables you to decode any VIN number and grab a vehicle history report instantly.
+The thorough Bumper report will give you a deep insight into the vehicle’s past accidents, recalls, estimated market value, ownership costs and more.

-The report consists of 15 different sections of information associated with the VIN.
-By going through these valuable information, you should have a clearer idea of what to expect from your vehicle and may be able to negotiate a better price with the seller.
+2. The results will include 15 different sections of information associated with the VIN.
+By going through the report, you should know better about what to expect from your vehicle and may be able to negotiate a better price with the seller.

 Bumper is also available on Android and iOS, allowing you to run unlimited VIN searches whenever and wherever needed.